100 prisoners problem: Monty Hall problem

 The success of the strategy is based on building a correlation between the successes and failures of the two players.
 Here, the winning probability is 2/3, which is optimal since the first player cannot have a higher winning probability than that.
 In a further variant, three prizes are hidden behind the three doors and three players have to independently find their assigned prizes with two tries.
 In this case the winning probability is also 2/3 when the optimal strategy is employed.

+Odd number of tries

+Instead of having to find their number within the first 50 tries, the test could be finding the number within the 50 odd-numbered tries, 1, 3, ..., 97, 99.
+Any individual prisoner has a 50% chance of finding their own number on an odd-numbered try.
+The main strategy will work for all the prisoners if the permutation of the prisoners contains only cycles of odd length.
+For 100 prisoners the probability that all will succeed using the main strategy is approximately 7.9589%, which is substantially better than the probability (1/2)^{100} that would be obtained if each prisoner opened drawers independently at random.